 Community Engagement involves welcoming new audiences to the DMA and building awareness of Museum opportunities while at the Museum and out in the community.

-Volunteers primarily represent the DMA at various offsite events in the community at organizations such as the Latino Cultural Center and Cathedral Guadalupe.
+Volunteers primarily represent the DMA at various off-site events in the community at organizations such as the Latino Cultural Center and Cathedral Guadalupe.
 Volunteers assist with set-up and breakdown of events, help children and families with art-making activities, hand out DMA brochures and flyers, and take photos during the event.

 There are also opportunities for Community Engagement volunteers during DMA Late Nights.
-These volunteers will assist visitors registering for the DMA Friends program.
+These volunteers assist visitors registering for the DMA Friends program.

-You must be at least 18 years of age to participate in this opportunity, and we ask that you volunteer for a minimum of 1 shift per month.
+You must be at least 18 years of age to participate in this opportunity, and we ask that you volunteer for a minimum of one shift per month.
 Bilingual speakers are preferred, but it is not required.

 Center for Creative Connections (C3)

 The Center for Creative Connections (C3) is an experimental, dynamic learning environment that provides interactive encounters with works of art and artists.
-C3 volunteers greet visitors entering the space, answer questions, and help personalize their Museum experience by providing information on the Museum’s collections, programs, and activities.
+C3 volunteers greet visitors entering the space, answer questions, and help personalize their Museum experience by providing information on the Museum’s collection, programs, and activities.
 In addition, volunteers manage the C3 space by organizing and maintaining the area and observing visitor flow.
 Volunteers also lead activities in the galleries and assist with special events.